rtfisher/self_heating_network/README.md

  We furter compute the critical length for distributed nuclear burning using Poloudnenko, Gardiner, & Oran's 2011 PRL condition.
-The essential idea for this determination is to use the detonation initiation condition that the burning timescale is less than the sond-crossing time;
+The essential idea for this determination is to use the detonation initiation condition that the burning timescale is less than the sound-crossing time;
  t_burn < t_cross over some length scale L to find the critical length L > (e_int / eps_nuc) c_s.
 Here e_int is the specific internal energy,
  eps_nuc is the specific nuclear energy generation rate, and c_s is the